Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots

 Hence, in this paper, we assume that information regarding the multi-path fading component of the channels between the DFRC BS and the potential eavesdroppers is not available.
-To capture this effect, we adopt a bounded uncertainty model to characterize the resulting multi-path fading uncertainty.
-In particular, we assume that the absolute values of the elements of the multi-path fading component, $\widetilde{g}_{j,n}[m]$, are bounded by $\beta_{j,n}[m]$, i.e., $\left|\widetilde{g}_{j,n}[m] \right|\leq \beta_{j,n}[m]$.
-In practice, the value of $\beta_{j,n}[m]$ depends on the scattering in the environment and can be estimated based on field measurements or available radio maps \cite{8648450}.
+To capture this effect, we regard the multi-path fading component as a channel uncertainty that deviates from the strong LoS component and adopt a bounded uncertainty model to characterize the resulting uncertainty.
+In particular, we assume that the absolute values of the elements of the multi-path fading component, $\widetilde{g}_{j,n}[m]$, are bounded by $\beta_{j,n}[m]$, i.e., $\left|\widetilde{g}_{j,n}[m] \right|\leq \beta_{j,n}[m]$.\footnote{We note that although, for the Ricean fading model, the multipath component is not bounded, by carefully choosing a sufficiently large $\beta_{j,n}[m]$, the probability that the constraint is violated can be made arbitrarily small.
+The practicality of the adopted bounded uncertainty model to characterize Gaussian-type uncertainties, as is the case for Ricean fading, has been justified in \cite{lorenz2005robust}, \cite{pascual2005robust}.} In practice, the value of $\beta_{j,n}[m]$ depends on the specific system setup and the scattering in the environment and can be estimated based on field measurements or radio maps \cite{8648450}.
 In summary, channel vector $\mathbf{g}_j[m]$ is modelled as follows